prismlab/verified_ocaml_gc/README.md

 ### Generated Code to Integrated code mapping and seeing the differences

 We needed to write some patches to integrate with the runtime.
 You can see the modifications to the verified code by running the following script.

-The patched code is available at ``
+> NOTE: This script won't work unless you have the extracted code(by following the instruction given in [Extraction Instructions section](#extraction-instructions))

 ``` sh
 $ ./diff-extracted-code-and-integrated-code.sh
 ```

-There are other files as well for the purpose of integration in `ExtractedCodeIntegratedWithRuntime/ocaml-4.14-hacked-gc/runtime/verified_gc` directory.
+There are other files as well for the purpose of integration in `ExtractedCodeIntegratedWithRuntime/ocaml-4.14-verified-gc/runtime/verified_gc` directory.

 - **allocator/** : The code for the `allocator`.